JordanJWSmith/ImageFolder-relabel/README.md

 If this directory can't be found, a prompt will ask you whether you'd like to auto-generate sample data.
 A webscraped dataset will be built using the above directory structure, allowing for a quick demo of the software.

 Edit `image_queries.json` to amend the webscraping queries.

-## Use

-Clone the repo and install the requirements using `pip install -r requirements.txt`.

-Run `python main.py`.
+Run `python main.py` to open the GUI.

 Choose which image directory you'd like to edit, then inspect the images.
 1. Cycle through images using your arrow keys or by clicking the 'next' button, or scroll through image names and click on the desired entry
 2. Reassign image labels by pressing the corresponding number key or by clicking the desired radio button.
 3. Click `Relabel` to relabel the images